 Easter takes its name from a variation of Anglo-Saxon words like 'Eostre', 'Eosturmonath',

-'Ostern' and 'Osterdag' but they all have the same root word 'East' referring to the Equinox sunrise
+'Ostern' and 'Osterdag' and they all have the same root word 'East' referring to the Equinox sunrise.

-I feel it's worth mentioning that AlbertDennison, the first Baron of Londsborough was a great
+I feel it's worth mentioning that AlbertDennison, the first Baron of Londsborough, whose wife and daughters

 a tool for communicating with the dead and he kept it on him at all times.
 John Dee was the infamous